Want to help your preschooler with math? Try Heart Match and Count!

-My four-year-old is working on numbers 5-10, so I wanted to include these numbers in this math activity.
+My four-year-old is working on numbers 5-10, so I wanted to include them in this math activity.
 Remember, all little learners work at their own pace.
-Stay where your preschooler is at to help meet their learning needs.
+Stay where your preschooler is to help meet their learning needs.

 Turn the 12 hearts upside down and mix them up.